RussOakham/Immortal-Fitness-Collective/README.md

 Upon deciding the brand the website as 'Immortal Fitness Collective' I found [this](markdown-resources/img/immortal-fc-logo.png) in Canva.

-I decided to style the logo with the following three colours, to envoke the related emotions;
+I decided to style the logo with the following three colours, to evoke the related emotions;

 - Gold: To represent a goal to be striven for.
 - Gun metal grey: To represent industry and hard work required to achieve the goal.